sayedRaheel/Tacoma-Bridge/README.md

-# Tacoma Narrows Bridge Analysis Project
+## The Tacoma Narrows Bridge: About The Project

-A mathematical analysis and simulation of the 1940 Tacoma Narrows Bridge collapse using numerical methods and Python.
+A comprehensive analysis implementing the McKenna and Tuama (2001) mathematical model to study the catastrophic collapse of the 1940 Tacoma Narrows Bridge.
+This project focuses on simulating and analyzing how torsional oscillations were magnified by vertical forcing, leading to the bridge's failure.

+### The Historical Context
+The Tacoma Narrows Bridge, opened in July 1940, collapsed just four months later due to wind-induced aeroelastic flutter.
+This project examines the engineering principles behind this famous structural failure through mathematical modeling and numerical analysis.

 <div>
   <img src="/Images/tacoma.png" alt="Tacoma" />
 </div>